 International service on a United States carrier used to be a nightmare.
 Nowadays though, things are a lot more straightforward and service is a lot cheaper.

-On the T-Mobile One plan, you can use wireless data and send text messages as much as you like at no additional charge in over 200 countries.
-However, that data will be very slow, capped at 128KBps.
+On the T-Mobile Magenta plan, you can use wireless data and send text messages as much as you like at no additional charge in over 200 countries.
+However, that data will be very slow, capped at 128Kbps.
 At that speed, it would take about six minutes to download one 5MB file, such as an MP3 or a large PDF.

-The T-Mobile One Plus plan doubles those international speeds to 256KBps, which is better but still much slower than the speeds you’ll likely be used to in the U.S.
+The T-Mobile Magenta Plus plan doubles that international speed limit to 256Kbps, which is better but still much slower than the speeds you’ll likely be used to in the U.S.

 Frequent international travelers will likely love Google Fi's speeds when in faraway countries.